Maxie92/Professional-README-Generator/Develop/README.md

 npm test
 ```

 ## Questions
-If you have any questions about this repo, open an issue or email me at max@email.com.
-You can find more of my work at max.
+If you have any questions about this repo, open an issue or email me at maxinenel@gmail.com.
+You can find more of my work at [Maxie92](https://github.com/Maxie92).